What are search fields?

 For a target-oriented planning of innovations it is necessary to define a framework for the search for innovation ideas.
 The individual parts of the framework are called search fields:

-• Search fields represent future subject areas, where one wants to innovate and search for innovation potential, e.g. on the basis of markets, trends, product categories and technologies.
+- Innovation search fields represent future subject areas, where one wants to innovate and search for innovation potential, e.g. on the basis of markets, trends, product categories and technologies.

-• Search fields channel idea generation and ensure that all innovation activities conform to the corporate strategy and support it.
+- Innovation search fields channel idea generation and ensure that all innovation activities conform to the corporate strategy and support it.

-• Search fields should be precise enough to allow a concrete orientation of the search for ideas.
+- Innovation search fields should be precise enough to allow a concrete orientation of the search for ideas.
 At the same time, however, they should also be defined broadly enough to encourage the search for innovative, creative solutions.

-• Search fields represent a bridge between strategic planning and generation of operational ideas.
+- Innovation search fields represent a bridge between strategic planning and generation of operational ideas.

 How can search fields be identified?

-The first starting points for defining search fields will have resulted from the innovation strategy, which may have been developed, for example, on the basis of a SWOT analysis with corresponding strengths, weaknesses, opportunities and risks.
+The first starting points for defining innovation search fields will have resulted from the innovation strategy, which may have been developed, for example, on the basis of a SWOT analysis with corresponding strengths, weaknesses, opportunities and risks.
 Relevant search fields are formalized and analyzed by incorporating invention impulses from the corporate environment, and suitable instruments for defining promising fields of innovation.

 Graphic: Concept of a search-field analysis, Oliver Gassmann & Christoph Kausch